We provide resources and awareness to amplify the love and understanding of special needs families.

 The Overarching Mission: Spreading Awareness and Understanding

-What are Special Needs?
-Intellectual Disabilities?
-What is it like to play with a child with Down Syndrome?
-Or Autism?
+What are Intellectual and Developmental Disabilities?
+What is it like to play with a child with Down Syndrome - or an Autistic classmate?
 How do I talk to my child about including children with disabilities in their activities?
-Do they know what to do when they see someone with disabilities being bullied?
-What is a day in the life like for someone with ID?
+What is a day in the life like for someone with IDD - or their parents and caregivers?

 These are things that most people don’t think about…until they need to think about them.

-Our overlying mission at CRF is to get the word out, share our story, and the stories of other families - their everyday triumphs, struggles and those that are doing extraordinary things.
-By exposing our networks and their networks to the ins and outs of intellectual disabilities, we are creating a greater love and understanding in everything that we do.
+Our overlying mission at CRF is to get the word out, share our story, and the stories of other families - their everyday triumphs, struggles and resources that make an impact in their lives.
+By exposing our networks - and their networks - to CRF, we are creating a greater love and understanding in everything that we do.